This sprouted lentil salad with farro and raw vegetables is an easy, fast and surprisingly filling vegetarian weeknight dinner.

 Use whatever raw vegetables you have on hand.
 My spring staples – cucumber, carrots, and radishes – were perfect.

-I added a bit of sweetness to this salad with some dried bing cherries.
+I added a bit of sweetness to this recipe with some dried bing cherries.
 They are both tart and sweet, and do a good job of complimenting the slightly bitter bite of the sprouted lentils.
 If you don’t have dried cherries on hand, dried cranberries or raisins would be perfectly fine substitutes.

 For me, the dressing makes or breaks a salad.
 I made this one with fresh mint, a little bit of whole grain mustard, champagne vinegar, and olive oil.